-You can apply online for all our postgraduate programmes.
+You should apply online for all our postgraduate programmes.

-The standard requirement for entry to a taught masters programme at Bristol is an undergraduate (Bachelor) degree that is equivalent to a UK Upper Second Class degree (also known as a 2:1).
+To be considered for admission to a master's degree programme at the University of Bristol, the minimum requirement for entry is an undergraduate (bachelor’s) degree that is equivalent to a UK upper second-class degree (also known as a 2:1).

 The University of Bristol is pleased to announce its partnership with MESCyT, Ministry of Higher Education, Science and Technology of Dominican Republic.
 MESCyT offer full scholarships (tuition fees and living expenses) to Masters students from Dominican Republic who are applying for Social Sciences and Law, Economics and Finance, Education and Special Education subjects.

-The British Council has offices in more than 100 countries, though unfortunately not in the Dominican Republic.
-Many of them are able to give guidance and information regarding Higher Education in the UK.
-Please visit their website to see if there is an office near you, and find out what services may be available.
+The British Council can give guidance and information about higher education in the UK.
+Find out from their website if there is an office near you and what services are available.